hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 ---

-An `extension` block supports the following:
+A `extension` block supports the following:

 * `name` - (Required) The name for the Virtual Machine Scale Set Extension.